Torsional Regularization of Self-Energy and Bare Mass of Electron

-Our results depend on the orders of magnitude of the constants $U$ and $\mu$ estimated in (\ref{photon}), but they are not significantly affected by changing their exact values.
+Our results depend on the constant $U$ estimated in (\ref{photon}), but they are not significantly affected by changing its exact value.
 For the electron, increasing $U$ by a factor of 10 gives $m_0=0.434408\,\mbox{MeV}$ and decreasing it by the same factor gives $m_0=0.431457\,\mbox{MeV}$.
-Increasing or decreasing $\mu$ by a factor of 10 gives $m_0=0.432928\,\mbox{MeV}$.
-Accordingly, the value of $\mu$ is less significant than the value of $U$ in the shift from the bare mass to the re-normalized mass.

 We conclude that the bare masses of charged leptons constitute about $85\%$ of their observed, re-normalized masses.
 To compare, the bare electric charge is about $22\%$ higher than the observed, re-normalized charge \cite{toreg}.

 These numbers might change slightly when the contributions from the W and Z bosons are included.

-This work was funded by the University Research Scholar program at the University of New Haven.
+Because the propagators for these bosons and for gluons are similar to the photon propagator, we think that torsional regularization, replacing the integration over continuous momentum in Feynman diagrams with the summation over discrete momentum, can be extended to non-Abelian gauge theories, turning divergent integrals into convergent sums.
+The only issue is that torsion may couple to the W and Z fields because they are massive; it does not couple to photons because of the gauge invariance resulting from the massless photon \cite{req}.
+The effects of such a possible coupling should be investigated.